divaga/neo4j-sample-workshop/README.md

 We need to prepare virtual machine for our Neo4j.
 For list of supported platfom, you can see it on Neo4j Documentation here: https://neo4j.com/docs/operations-manual/current/installation/requirements/

 We can use cloud based infrastructure for our virtual machine.
-For this workshop, we will use Amazon Lightsail but you can use any VPS instance.

 1. Create VM with 2vCPU dan 2GiB RAM using Ubuntu
 2. Configure server firewall to allow these following ports: